 When it comes to accounts payable, the most important thing is to pay only company invoices that are legitimate and accurate.

 This might sound obvious, but it’s crucial.
-Before you insert a vendor’s invoice into your accounting records and process it for payment, remember to check the following:
+Before you process a vendor's invoice for payment, remember to check the following:

 - Does the invoice reflect exactly what the company ordered?

 - Has the company actually received the goods or services billed?